sjovic/library/tech9/day2/README.md

 1. Install DBeaver and connect to your local mysql instance (host: localhost, port 3306, user:root, pass:root)
 2. Create library database (with charset UTF 8) in MySql server
-3. Add folowing tables /src/main/resources/!prep/LibraryDB.JPG
+3. Add following tables /src/main/resources/!prep/LibraryDB.JPG
 4. Run query from DBeaver(and from command line) to get all the books with categories
 5. Configure Gradle for mysql connector with version 5.1.39
 6. Enter the datasource (host, port, user and pass) information in application.properties